Skip to main content

 Atrial Fibrillation

-Atrial fibrillation (AFib) occurs in approximately 40 to 50% of patients with sleep apnea, compared to 1 to 2% of the general population (Mehra et al., 2006, American Journal of Respiratory and Critical Care Medicine).
+In the Sleep Heart Health Study, atrial fibrillation (AFib) showed up on overnight testing in 4.8% of people with severe sleep-disordered breathing, compared to 0.9% of people without it, which worked out to about four times the adjusted odds (Mehra et al., 2006, American Journal of Respiratory and Critical Care Medicine).
 The relationship is bidirectional: OSA increases the risk of developing AFib, and AFib is harder to treat when OSA is untreated.

 The mechanism involves repeated swings in intrathoracic pressure during obstructive events, which stretch the atrial walls and create the substrate for abnormal electrical conduction.
 Intermittent hypoxia further damages atrial tissue through oxidative stress.